WMMS_2024_collage

 I created "After the March" for my SMAD 231 class.
 It is a multimedia piece that covers my experiences at the D.C.
 Women’s March and the grassroots political movement that has followed.
 Quite simply, the experience transformed how I, as a woman, view both gender and political involvement.
 I empathize with the feeling of exhaustion Maher expresses at the “compromise and political cowardice” in the advancement of civil rights.
 But there is a similarity between the women I documented and Maher’s marchers that goes beyond frustration.
 The bravery we find in making our personal experiences a source of power and inspiration for others is the reason cultural change is able to take root.

-* "After the March" was created using the Atavist platform; it disappeared from the web after Atavist was acquired by another company.
+* "After the March" was created in the Atavist publishing platform; the file disappeared from the web after Atavist was acquired by another company.

 2016-2017